 What is Microsoft Visio

 Before we determine whether or not you want to compare versions of Microsoft Visio, let’s take a look at what Microsoft Visio is and why you would use it.
 This will give us a better look into why you may or may not want to upgrade from an older version of Microsoft Visio to a newer version of Visio.

 What is Microsoft Visio used for?
-A lot of people aren’t familiar with Visio and how powerful it really is.
+A lot of people aren’t familiar with Visio and how powerful it is.
 Visio is used to create bold, detailed diagrams.
 It is a visual representation software.
 That is the sole purpose of Visio, but it is an important purpose if you need the graphing capability.

 Any version of Visio comes with a giant collection of built-in shapes, objects, and stencils users can work with to create their charts and diagrams faster.
-You also have the freedom to create custom shapes and import them for use in your Visio Visios.
+You also have the freedom to create custom shapes and import them for use in your Visio Visions.
 The goal of Visio is to make diagramming easy.

 The good news is, even someone who has never worked with diagrams and charting can open up Visio and begin creating diagrams and other stunning visuals without a lot of effort.
-You can diagram like a pro with Visio right out of the box, which makes it very attractive to business owners and other consumers who want to start taking advantage of diagrams and other visual elements in their day to day routines.
+You can diagram like a pro with Visio right out of the box, which makes it very attractive to business owners and other consumers who want to start taking advantage of diagrams and other visual elements in their day-to-day routines.

 Don’t worry, though.
-Yes, Visio’s target audience is big business and professionals, but there are a lot of home users who can make use of Viso as well.
+Yes, Visio’s target audience is big business and professionals, but there are a lot of home users who can make use of Visio as well.
 It’s also a great tool for hobbyists.
 With Viso, you can create 3D map diagrams too.
 Make maps, create plans for models, etc. Viso is compatible and integrates well with other Microsoft products.

 For instance, you can import information from Excel or Access to use in building your charts and diagrams.
 This is a great way to take advantage of the resources you have compiled during research.